Soft Skills Training your Contact Center Representatives Need

-- Independents require the minimum amount of time.
+- Independents require the minimum amount of time with soft skills training.
 Stanfill recommends approximately five percent of allotted coaching time.
-“They are meeting their performance requirements and don’t want to change, leave them alone.
+“They are meeting their performance requirements and don't want to change, leave them alone.
 The key is to raise the average level of performance for the entire team and they will most likely be motivated to elevate their performance.”

 - Detractors are a managerial burden, eating up valuable time.
 “If the desire to change is low or non-existent, all coaching and development efforts will fail.
 Therefore, the time invested in the Detractor should be minimal (~ five percent) until they demonstrate a willingness to learn and grow.
 Simply communicate the desired level of performance, the time frame required to reach acceptable level, and a willingness to support if their desire changes suddenly emerges.”
 Be careful not to go too far.
 As Stanfill warns, showing a rep they are not valued – even a poor performer – will sink your coaching efforts.

-- Strivers deserve a much greater investment of managerial time, with Stanfill suggesting approximately 75 percent.
+- Strivers deserve a much greater investment of managerial time in soft skills training, with Stanfill suggesting approximately 75 percent.
 “This is your greatest opportunity to enhance the overall performance of your team.
 They embrace the idea that they need to improve and are open to input and ideas for improvement.
 Specific performance requirements should be communicated, but a bit more grace should be granted if they are committed to the development plan mapped out by the manager.”

 - Achievers should also get a significant amount of dedicated change management, about 15 percent.
 “These are the stars of the team who also have a desire to continually improve.
 Here the strategy should be to grow, challenge, and retain.”

-The Importance of Feedback in a Contact Center
+The Importance of Feedback in Soft Skills Training

 A cornerstone of effective, lasting workplace education is for managers to give feedback designed to center their employees and give them the reinforcement, tools, and support needed to excel.
 However, in our industry the definition of feedback varies from company to company, and often, manager to manager.
 Essentially, feedback is data.
 And the old computer adage, “garbage in, garbage out” applies to feedback quality also.
 If the input is bad, the output will be, too – even from your highly ranked employees.